tukassauro/logistic-regression-exercise/README.md

-# Logistic Regression Classifier: Predicting Subscription Likelihood
+# Logistic Regression Classifier: Predicting Deposit Likelihood

-This project applies a logistic regression model to predict whether a user subscribed to a service based on the duration of their interaction.
+This project applies a logistic regression model to predict whether a client will make a deposit on a banking institution based on the duration of their interaction.
 It demonstrates how to build, visualize, and evaluate a simple binary classification model using `statsmodels`.

 ## Key Concepts
 - Binary Classification